LAMPSPUC/Teaching.jl/docs/src/julia/julia.md

 We recommend downloading version 1.0.3 (Long-term support release)

+Make sure that you can open a terminal/prompt and type julia to open a new session.

 ## IDEs

 Once Julia is installed on your computer you will need an Integrated Development Environment (IDE) to unpack your code.
 The most common ones are: